umijs/umi/docs/docs/docs/introduce/contributing.en-US.md

 ## Release

 Only Core Maintainers can carry out releases.
+Umi now uses npm Trusted Publishing/OIDC, so the local release command only bumps versions, creates and pushes the release commit/tag, and no longer runs `npm publish` locally.

 ```bash
 $ pnpm release
 ```

+After the push, the GitHub Actions Release workflow obtains npm publishing permission through OIDC, runs `pnpm release:publish`, and publishes packages to npm with `--provenance`.

 ## Rolling Back through dist-tag